Degree type(s): Master's

 The Master of Education in elementary administration degree is offered as an online program with mentored internship experiences.

 Elementary Administration Program Highlights

 Earn your Master of Education in elementary administration in an accredited master’s program at an affordable, private, Catholic university:

-- Earn your master’s degree in elementary administration in a convenient mix of online and on-site classes.
+- Earn your master’s degree in elementary administration in an online or blended format.

 - Study, share, and submit work online using our state-of-the-art online learning platform.